 What these parameter do

-This section allows you to show either the file name, the (Exif) date, or the location or any combination thereof.
-You find name and date explained here, and location here.
+This section allows you to show either the (IPTC) title, (IPTC) caption, name, (Exif) date, folder, and location, or any combination thereof.
+You find the name and date explained here, and the location here.

-The first parameter is the time how long the text overlay is shown.
+The first parameter refers to the date format.
+The second to how long the text overlay is shown.
 Keep it at max a few seconds shorter than your image display time.
-The second line is the date format.
-You can change the character size in line 3 and the width of the display (breakpoint) in line 5.
-Item 4 sets the default display combination.
-If you leave it empty, nothing will be shown.
+You can change the character size in line 3. “show_text” defines the information you want to display.
+If you leave it as “”, no information will be displayed.
+You can specify any display combination.
+With “text_justify” you can have the text left-/right-aligned or centered.

 Recommended setting